 - LabVIEW VI for a weather station

 In case you are beginning with Arduino and LabVIEW, we recommend checking: How to Program Arduino with LabVIEW Step-by-Step Guide.

 Hardware Requirement for Weather Station

 - Arduino UNO Board

-In our weather station, LM35 is a sensor used to measure the temperature of surrounding.
-The output is actually an analogue voltage which corresponds to surrounding temperature when multiplied by 100.
+In our weather station, LM35 is a sensor used to measure the temperature of the surrounding area.
+The output is actually an analog voltage, which corresponds to the surrounding temperature when multiplied by 100.

 - Jumper Wires

 In this section, we will discuss wiring diagram of this project and show a complete circuit diagram.